onsi/gomega/docs/index.md

     - `errors.Is(ACTUAL, EXPECTED)` returns `true`
     - `ACTUAL` or any of the errors it wraps (directly or indirectly) equals `EXPECTED` in terms of `reflect.DeepEqual()`.

 Any other type for `EXPECTED` is an error.
+It is also an error for `ACTUAL` to be nil.

 ### Working with Channels